qux-bbb/xanalyzer/README.md

 optional arguments:
   -h, --help            show this help message and exit -f FILE [FILE ...], --file FILE [FILE ...]
-                        analyze one or more files
-  -u URL, --url URL     analyze the url
+                        analyze one or more files, can be a folder path -u URL, --url URL     analyze the url
   -s, --save            save log and data
 ```